-- 13. Clearly define parkland and conservation areas to ensure appropriate and agreed management regimes are implemented. - 14.
-In parkland areas, maintain the existing character of open parkland with scattered tree planting and local play and recreation opportunities.
-Select and manage tree and shrub planting to ensure clear views are maintained across parklands to achieve safety and surveillance requirements and to facilitate long range views and wayfinding. - 15.
-In parkland areas, tree planting should be selected based on shade provision.
-All trees, as they develop, will have their crown lifted to 2.4m above ground. - 16.
-In conservation areas, manage and restrict access to defined paths and river access points.
+- 13. Clearly define parkland and conservation management areas to ensure appropriate and agreed management regimes are implemented. - 14.
+In parkland areas outsdie the DCA, maintain the existing character of open parkland with scattered tree planting and local play and recreation opportunities.
+Select and manage tree and shrub planting to ensure open views are maintained across parklands to achieve safety and surveillance requirements and to facilitate long range views and wayfinding. - 15.
+In parkland areas outsode the DCA, tree planting should be selected based on shade provision.
+All trees, as they develop, will have their crown lifted to 2.4m above ground.

-- 17. Develop a palette of materials, products and plant species across the foreshore to ensure consistency of approach to projects and management. - 18.
-Ensure adequate weed and pest control programs are implemented and maintained. - 19.Remove bollards where possible and install barrier kerbs. - 20.
-Undertake an evaluation of the implementation and effectiveness of current management plans. - 21.
-Undertake periodic (10yrs) environmental investigations across the extent of the foreshore area, including: - flora and vegetation survey; - fauna and habitat survey, and - review of the stormwater treatment systems, as well as, - conducting an assessment of impacts to the fringing wetland and Canning River.
+- 16. In conservation areas, manage and restrict access to defined paths and river access points. - 17.
+In conjunction with DBCA, develop a palette of materials, products and plant species across the foreshore to ensure consistency of approach to projects and management. - 18.
+Ensure adequate weed and pest control programs are implemented and maintained. - 19.Undertake an evaluation of the implementation and effectiveness of current management plans. - 20.
+Undertake periodic (10yrs) environmental investigations across the extent of the foreshore area, including: - flora and vegetation survey; - fauna and habitat survey; - review of the stormwater treatment systems, and - conducting an assessment of impacts to the fringing wetland and Canning River.